-During well control operations the maximum allowable borehole fluid pressure at the casing shoe is normally considered to be the critical factor, based on the assumption that the weakest formation is at the shoe.
+During well control operations, the maximum allowable borehole fluid pressure at the casing shoe is normally considered to be the critical factor, based on the assumption that the weakest formation is at the shoe.
 For practical purposes, the corresponding pressure at the surface (Drilling MAASP or Maximum allowable annular surface pressure) is calculated through specific formulas and used during well control operations.

 The MAASP is the maximum pressure that can be allowed to develop at the surface before the fracture pressure of the formation just below the casing shoe is exceeded.
 Remember that an increase in the annulus pressure at the surface will mean that the pressures along the entire wellbore are increasing also.
-Normally the weakest point in a drilled well is the highest point in the open hole section (i.e. at the previous casing shoe).
+Normally, the weakest point in a drilled well is the highest point in the open hole section (i.e., at the previous casing shoe).

 In other words, the Maximum Allowable Annular Surface Pressure – MAASP – when drilling ahead is the maximum closed-in (not circulating) pressure that can be applied to the annular (drill pipe x BOP stack) at the surface before the formation just below the casing shoe will start to fracture (leak-off).

-Why MAASP Is important?
+Why Is MAASP important?